 The boat pounded into oncoming waves and came crashing down hard with a shudder, making a terrible noise.
 Felt as if the whole hull was de-laminating and falling apart around us, but I have great faith in Catalina – silly perhaps?

 Not much to report on this sail apart from trying to stay safe, keep balance, and get some erratic kip.

 Donned our harnesses and tethered ourselves to the boat.
-At these speeds and conditions if one of us were to fall in, by the time the other person dropped the sail and turned the boat around to start looking, there’s no way in hell that you could find anyone, especially in the dark.
-Even when it’s calm it would be hard as Reality goes too fast.
+At these speeds and conditions if one of us were to fall in, by the time the other person dropped the sail and turned the boat around to start looking, there’s no way in hell that you could find anyone; especially in the dark.
+Even when it’s calm it would be hard as Reality moves too fast.
 Not a comforting thought by any means!

 Arrived at Cabo Rojo and dropped the pick for not even two hours when the inevitable happened…